wendy-wm-wu/leetcode/SystemDesign.md

 - Vertical scaling: If you're running low on RAM or exhausting available CPU cycles or running low on disc place, get more RAM, more processor, more disc space.
 	- Cons: real-world constraints, financial resources, state of the art technology

+	- Hard drive Types: SAS (serial attached scuzzy) - can help databases be read or written more quickly, SATA, IDE, Solid-state-drive(SSD) - best, have no moving parts so faster

 - Horizontal scaling:
 - Caching
 - Load balancing